GrapesJS/grapesjs/docs/modules/Commands.md

 ...
 ```

-In the example above, we make use of few helper methods from the Modal module (`onceClose`) and the commmand itself (`stopCommand`) but obviosly the logic might be different due to your requirements and specific UI.
+In the example above, we make use of few helper methods from the Modal module (`onceClose`) and the command itself (`stopCommand`) but obviously, the logic might be different due to your requirements and specific UI.

-## Extending commands
+## Extending

-Another big advantage of commands is the possibility to easily extand or ovverride them wit another command.
+Another big advantage of commands is the possibility to easily extend or override them with another command.
 Let's take a simple example

 ```js